Cmdv/cycle-webpack-boilerplate/README.md

 [babel](https://github.com/babel/babel) - compiler for converting ES6

 ## To Do's
-More tests!
+1. More tests!

-Finish off Router for pages without the need of state

-Get an isolated component built that can be reused in multiple places in the app
+2. Get an isolated component built that can be reused in multiple places in the app

+3. Create a localStorage implementation to keep state alive over page refresh

+4. Look at expanding with different build tools, specifically Browserify.

 ## Credit
 [@TylorS](https://github.com/TylorS) for helping with the router passing state. :+1:

+and the rest of the cycle community for endless question answering!

 also check out a list of all things Cycle related [here](https://github.com/vic/awesome-cyclejs) by [vic](https://github.com/vic)